Logger's Leap: History

 Logger's Leap opened in 1989 on the lake at the back of the park, along with a new themed area 'Canada Creek'.
 It was manufactured by Mack Rides.
-The attraction featured a 'country and Western' pop soundtrack including 5,6,7,8 by Steps, Cotton-Eyed Joe by Rednex, Southern Nights by Glen Campbell and 9 to 5 by Dolly Parton.
+The attraction featured a 'country and western' pop soundtrack including 5,6,7,8 by Steps, Cotton-Eyed Joe by Rednex, Southern Nights by Glen Campbell and 9 to 5 by Dolly Parton.

 The ride was the tallest log flume ride in the UK upon opening, although this was surpassed by "Nightmare Niagara" at American Adventure theme park near Derby.
 Following the closure of American Adventure, Logger's Leap regained its record.

-The ride famously featured in press photographs of the Royal family with Princess Diana in 1993.
+The ride famously featured in press photographs of the royal family with Princess Diana in 1993.
 A dedication plaque was erected next to the attraction following her death.

 In 2013, the tunnel enclosing the first lift and drop was removed due to poor structural maintenance over time.

 Logger's Leap did not open after the 2015 season and stood not operating.
 The park announced via social media that the ride was "under redevelopment".
 In February 2019, it was confirmed that Logger's Leap had permanently closed and ride parts were to be auctioned in May, however no auction ever took place.

 During Fright Nights 2019, the old station was used as the venue for a new scare maze, "Creek Freak Massacre".

+During the 2023 season, Loggers Leap was demolished to make way for Hyperia, the tallest, fastest, and most weightless roller coaster in the UK.